Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-fullscreen-video.md

 Today I will teach you how to enlarge a video to fullscreen with just JavaScript code.

-We will use a custom button, and after the button is clicked, we expand the fullscreen video.
+We will use a custom button, and after the button is clicked, we will expand the fullscreen video.

 ## HTML Structure